RLemmond/My-Favorite-and-Least-Favorite-Places/README.md

 ## Description

-_This project is a webpage dedicated to learning about AnnenMayKantereit, a German rock band from Cologne.
-The webpage provides information about the band, including a brief description, band members, popular songs, external links, tour dates for 2023, merchandise, and concert photos._
+_This project is a webpage dedicated to favorite places to visit as well as least favorite places to be._

 ## Setup/Installation Requirements